 - Academic Advising assists undergraduate students with planning their course schedules. - Career Services offers career counseling, self-assessments, workshops for resume writing and interviewing, and other resources to help students find internships and jobs or apply to graduate programs.
 In many ways, Career Services is like the TAP office on base-it helps prepare you for transition from college to employment or more education. - Commuter Center provides facilities for students who live off campus and have free time between classes.
-Study areas, kitchen facilities (refrigerators, microwaves, and vending machines), computers and printers, charging stations, and an area with comfortable seating for relaxing are common components. - Child Care Facility provides on-campus child care for use by students, faculty, and staff.
+Study areas, kitchen facilities (refrigerators, microwaves, and vending machines), computers and printers, charging stations, and an area with comfortable seating for relaxing are common components. - Counseling Center provides emotional and social support as well as mental health consultation to students.
+Professionals trained in education and counseling help students develop life plans, handle crisis situations, and cope with day-to-day problems.
+May be located in the Health Center. - Child Care Facility provides on-campus childcare for use by students, faculty, and staff.

-- Dining Services coordinates the dining facilities throughout campus. - Disability Services provides equal access for students with disabilities of all types to include learning disabilities.
-(A VA disability rating is not required to use these services.)
-This office can help students by assessing their needs and provide aid in such areas as housing accommodations, attendants, interpreters, readers, transportation, classroom and course accommodations, tutors, note takers, and adaptive equipment. - Health Services provides medical services for all students-even those with access to VA or military treatment facilities-in the areas of preventative care, minor illnesses, and non-life-threatening injuries at a reduced cost.
-Mental health services may be provided in the same facility or be housed separately. - Learning Resource Center provides free tutoring in a variety of subjects (math, writing, etc.) from trained faculty, graduate students, and undergraduate students. - Library System includes facilities where students can do research, access reference materials, and find quiet areas to study. - Public Safety houses the security personnel who maintain a secure environment on campus, issue parking passes, and enforce parking regulations. - Recreation Center is an on-campus fitness center where students can exercise and attend group workout sessions.
+- Dining Services coordinates the dining facilities throughout campus. - Disability Services provides equal access for students with disabilities of all types to include both disabilities related to military service and those that are not such as learning disabilities.
+(A VA disability rating is not required to use these services as other federal laws define disability differently than the military does.
+This office can help students by assessing their needs and provide aid in such areas as housing accommodations, taped texts, interpreters, readers in libraries, classroom and course accommodations, tutors, note takers, and adaptive equipment. - Health Services provides medical services for all students-even those with access to VA or military treatment facilities-in the areas of preventative care, minor illnesses, and non-life-threatening injuries at a reduced cost.
+Mental health services may be provided in the same facility or be housed separately. - Learning Resource Center provides free tutoring in a variety of subjects (math, writing, etc.) from trained faculty, graduate students, and undergraduate students. - Library System includes facilities where students can do research, access reference materials, and find quiet areas to study. - Public Safety houses the security personnel who maintain a secure environment on campus, issue parking passes (there may be a fee), and enforce parking regulations. - Recreation Center is an on-campus fitness center where students can exercise and attend group workout sessions.
 At most IHE, use of the Center is free to all students enrolled in classes. - Residential Services governs the process of assigning housing for students who plan to live on campus in residence halls.
+This office may also have information about off-campus housing. - Student Outreach & Support is usually found at larger universities and helps students navigate through a variety of issues which may materialize during the year, i.e., absences, prolonged illness, deployments, and hardship withdrawals.

+- Undergraduate Research Office serves as a valuable resource for students interested in exploring the concept of academic research and for anyone who may be interested in attending graduate school.
+Funding opportunities may be available to promote high-quality undergraduate student-faculty collaboration and independent projects.

-This office may also have information about off-campus housing. - Student Outreach & Support is usually found at larger universities and helps students navigate through a variety of issues which may materialize during the year, i.e., absences, prolonged illness, deployments, and hardship withdrawals. - Veteran Support Centers vary widely among institutions in name and services provided.
-In general, they are designed to support the success of military-related students; assist them in accessing educational benefits, and serve as a liaison between the student veteran community and the institution.
+- Veteran Support Centers vary widely among institutions in name and services provided.
+In general, they are designed to support the success of military-related students; assist them in accessing educational benefits and serve as a liaison between the student veteran community and the institution.
 In addition to providing an opportunity to meet and connect with other students who understand military experiences, the following resources may be available:

 - Computers/printers

 - Coffee and refreshments

 - Peer tutoring/mentoring

 - VA benefits advising

 - o Financial aid assistance

 - Student veterans' organization

 - Textbook loan library

 - Career coaching